-Internal radiotherapy means giving radiotherapy to the cancer from inside of the back passage (rectum).
+Internal radiotherapy means giving radiotherapy to the cancer from inside the back passage (rectum).
 It is also called brachytherapy.

 The treatment gives a high dose of radiation to the cancer but very little to surrounding tissues.
 It can shrink the cancer, relieve symptoms and help you feel more comfortable.
 It might slow the growth of the cancer and it can reduce pain.

 This page is about internal radiotherapy for cancer of the back passage (rectal cancer).
 You don’t usually have internal radiotherapy for large bowel (colon) cancer.

 Types of internal radiotherapy

 There are 2 types of internal radiotherapy for rectal cancer:

 Your bowels need to be empty for the treatment.
 To help empty your bowel, you have an

 Your treatment team helps you to get into the right position on the couch.
 You might have the procedure under sedation.